Maple Ridge Elementary

 Code of Conduct

-Our school community is committed to ensuring a safe, caring and orderly environment where together we actively support mutual respect, social responsibility and lifelong learning.
+Our school community is committed to ensuring a safe, caring, and orderly educational environment where together we actively support mutual respect, social responsibility, and lifelong learning.
 Together, we aim:

-- To encourage the development of socially responsible behaviour.
+- to encourage the development of respectful and responsible citizenship.

 The Code of Conduct applies to all members of the school community at school, traveling to and from the school, at any school-related activity at any location, or any circumstance/activity that will have an impact on the school environment.

 In fostering a community of respect, inclusion, fairness, and equity, we expect persons to not discriminate based on race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression, or age.